vmikk/tshbot/README.md

 - Sending `/ls` via Telegram will execute `ls -la` on the server.
 - Sending `/shell uname -a` will execute `uname -a` on the server.

+## Logging

+The tool logs its activities and command executions to the specified log file.
+Make sure the bot has write permissions to the log file.

 # Acknowledgments